 Depending on your debt, the difference between a 6-month and 21-month balance transfer card could mean hundreds of dollars in savings.
-More time could mean lower monthly payments without paying the extra fees.
-Though, once the introductory period is up, you’ll start paying those fees again.
+More time could mean lower monthly payments without paying extra interest.
+Though, once the introductory period is up, you’ll start paying interest again.

 A long intro period is anywhere from 12 to 21 months.
-In international countries like Australia you might find a 24 or even the very rare 30-month offer, but you would be hard-pressed to find that in the US.
+In international countries such as Australia, you might find a 24 or even the very rare 30-month offer, but you would be hard-pressed to find that in the US.

 How much am I allowed to transfer?

 The total amount you can transfer is usually a percentage of your credit limit.
 While some may let you transfer up to 100% of your credit limit, others may only allow you to transfer 95% or even 80%.
 Many cards depend on your credit score and financial situation to determine how much you can transfer.

 If you’re carrying a large debt, consider whether you can transfer the entire amount before applying for the card.

 To make the most of the long-term balance transfer offer, you should avoid the following mistakes:

 Only meeting your minimum repayments.

 Only paying the minimum monthly payment is unlikely to cover your entire debt by the end of the promotional period.
 If you can afford to put more than the minimum towards your debt, you’ll clear your debt faster.